 The TEAS test English section is the last section you’ll take on the TEAS.
-You’ll have 24 scored questions, and 4 questions that are not scored (but you won’t know which questions are which)
+On the TEAS 7 English section, you’ll have 33 scored questions, and 4 questions that are not scored (but you won’t know which questions are which).

-You’ll be tested on your mastery of English language skills and writing skills that you’re expected to know in your college classes.
-That’s the good news–you likely know a lot of the basics already.
+You’ll be tested on your knowledge of English language skills and writing skills that you’re expected to know in your college classes.
+That’s the good news: you likely know a lot of the basics already.

 The bad news is that this section definitely has some tricks up its sleeve.

-First, it’s the last section, so you’ll likely be tired and a little fried by the time you reach it.
+First, it’s the last section, so you’ll likely be tired and fried by the time you reach it.
 It’s also the shortest section of the TEAS.
-You’ll have 28 minutes to finish the TEAS English section, which means you get exactly 1 minute per question.
+You’ll have 37 minutes to finish the TEAS English section, which means you get exactly 1 minute per question.

 Read about what’s on the other sections in my TEAS study guide.